Maximising $H$-Colourings of Graphs: Introduction

 Let $G$ be a simple, loopless graph and let $H$ be a simple graph, possibly with loops.
 A \textit{graph homomorphism} from $G$ to $H$ is a map $\psi:V(G)\rightarrow V(H)$ such that $ij\in E(G)\Rightarrow\psi(i)\psi(j)\in E(H)$.
 An \textit{$H$-colouring} of $G$ is a graph homomorphism from $G$ to $H$.
 We denote by $\hom(G,H)$ the number of $H$-colourings of $G$.

 Given a class of graphs $\mathcal{G}$ and a fixed graph $H$, it is natural to ask which $G\in\mathcal{G}$ maximises $\hom(G,H)$.
 Various classes of graphs have been considered (see Cutler \cite{C12} for a survey).
 For instance, a number of authors, such as Galvin \cite{G13}, have studied the class of all $\delta$-regular graphs for fixed $\delta$; others, including Loh, Pikhurko and Sudakov \cite{LPS10}, have investigated the class of all graphs with $n$ vertices and $m$ edges.
 In this paper, we consider the class of all graphs with minimum degree at least $\delta$.
-This class was studied by Engbers \cite{E15,E16} who raised a number of questions and conjectures.
+This class was studied by Engbers \cite{E15,E17} who raised a number of questions and conjectures.
 We will answer two of these and provide a partial answer to a third.

 In Section \ref{sec:connectedgraph}, we consider the case when $\mathcal{G}$ is the set of all \textit{connected} graphs on $n$ vertices with minimum degree at least $\delta$.
-For this $\mathcal{G}$ and any non-regular graph $H$, Engbers \cite{E16} showed that, for any fixed $\delta\geq2$ and $n$ sufficiently large, $\hom(G,H)$ is maximised uniquely by $G=K_{\delta,n-\delta}$.
-In this paper, we will extend this result by showing that it holds for all graphs $H$.
-This answers a question posed by Engbers \cite{E16}.
+For this $\mathcal{G}$ and any non-regular graph $H$, Engbers \cite{E17} showed that, for any fixed $\delta\geq2$ and $n$ sufficiently large, $\hom(G,H)$ is maximised uniquely by $G=K_{\delta,n-\delta}$.
+In this paper, we will extend this result by showing that it holds for all $\delta\geq3$ and for all graphs $H$.
+This answers a question posed by Engbers \cite{E17}.
+In the case where $\delta=2$ and $H$ is any graph, Engbers \cite{E15} showed that the number of $H$-colourings is maximised by one of $K_{2,n-2}$, $\frac n3K_3$ or $\frac n4K_{2,2}$ (depending on the structure of $H$).

 An $H$-colouring of $G$ requires that each component of $G$ is mapped to a component of $H$.
 As we are only considering connected graphs $G$, each $H$-colouring of $G$ maps $G$ to a single component of $H$.
 We therefore begin with the case when $H$ is connected.